wp-plugins/media-library-assistant/readme.txt

 * New: For the `[mla_tag_cloud]` shortcode, when item-specific clouds are created with the `ids` parameter, the term counts reflect only the items in the `ids` list.
 * Fix: A shortcode-processing defect in WordPress 4.0 is avoided by adding a "no_texturize_shortcodes" filter to the `[mla_gallery]` and `[mla_tag_cloud]` shortcodes.
 * Fix: For the `[mla_gallery]` shortcode, a defect in expanding `request:` and `query:` arguments in pagination parameters has been fixed.
 * Fix: A defect in the Media Manager/Media Grid enhancements has been corrected.
+The defect caused changes to the MIME type, Year/Month and Terms controls on the toolbar to be ignored when the MLA Enhanced Search Box was disabled.
+* Fix: A defect in the Media Manager/Media Grid enhancements has been corrected.
 The defect caused changes to the Title, Caption, ALT Text and Description fields in the Attachment Details pane to be ignored.
 * Fix: The number of "where-used" SQL queries required to compose the Media/Assistant submenu table has been reduced significantly.
 For example, a table with 100 items has been reduced from 282 queries to 67, and a table with 621 items has been reduced from 2,722 queries to 241.
 * Fix: An occasional PHP notice in the `posts_join` filter has been removed.